MH Wilds

 If you perform a Charging Sidestep after shooting a charged shot, the Charge Level for the next shot will increase by one stage.
 Additionally, if you perform a Charging Sidestep while at the maximum Charge Level (Stage 3), the next shot will maintain the maximum Charge.

-Do a Timed Charging Sidestep for Discerning Dodge
+Timed Charging Sidestep for Discerning Dodge

 When you time an enemy's attack with a Charging Sidestep, a special evade action called Discerning Dodge will trigger.
 This powerful action grants invincibility, allowing you to avoid attacks while recovering both Stamina and Trick Arrow Gauge.
 Once you're comfortable with Charging Sidestep, try to focus on activating Discerning Dodge as well.

-Consume Trick Arrow Gauge for Attack Boost
+Consume Trick Arrow Gauge

 trick arrow gauge